Latvia is a European crossroads point between the West

 Any attempt, of changing the system were viewed as "bourgeois

 nationalism" while Russification was called internationalization.
-Due to

 the cuntinued immigration, which since 1960 seriously exceeded natural